Maxlinear Inc Annual Shareholders Meeting Transcript

 Kishore Seendripu - MaxLinear, Inc. - Co-Founder, Chairman, CEO & President

 Thank you, operator.
-Welcome, everyone.
+Welcome.
 Good morning, ladies and gentlemen.
-I'm Kishore Seendripu, CEO and Chairman of MaxLinear's Board of Directors.
-It's a pleasure to welcome you to our 2021 Annual Meeting of Stockholders of MaxLinear.
+I'm Kishore Seendripu, I'm the President and Chief Executive Officer and Chairman of the Board of Directors of MaxLinear, Inc. It's a pleasure to welcome you to the 2022 Annual Meeting of Stockholders of MaxLinear.

-Before proceeding further, I would like to introduce the company's Board of Directors who are present virtually at this meeting.
-We have Mr. Tom Pardun, who's our Lead Director; Mr. Greg Dougherty; Mrs. Carolyn Beaver; Dr. Ted Tewksbury; Mr. Albert Moyer; Mr. Daniel Artusi; and Mr. Don Schrock.

-Along with our Board of Directors, we also have in attendance, our Chief Financial Officer, Mr. Steve Litchfield; our Chief Accounting Officer, Connie
+We will soon begin the formal business of the meeting, which will be followed by a question-and-answer session.
+Today, we have in attendance, our Board of Directors, both virtually and in person.
+Mr. Tom Pardun; Mr. Albert Moyer; our outgoing Director, Mr. Don Schrock; Mr. Dan Artusi; Dr. Tsu-Jae King Liu; Mr. Greg Dougherty; and [Dr. Ted Alexander].

 Maxlinear Inc Annual Shareholders Meeting Transcript